The best savings accounts to beat inflation

 Vanquis Bank offers the best rate in our four-year fixed-rate savings account table, at 2.52% AER.

 PCF Bank offers the next best rate in our table, paying 2.4% AER.

 Five-year fixed-rate savings accounts

-The best rates on a five-year savings account available in our tables is 2.65% AER, and is offered by Secure Trust Bank.
+The best rate on a five-year savings account available in our tables is 2.7% AER, and is offered by Vanquis Bank.

-Vanquis Bank offers the next best rate in our table, paying 2.61% AER.
+Secure Trust Bank and United Bank UK offer the next best rates in our table, both at 2.65% AER.

 The best and worst savings providers for customer satisfaction

 We know that customer service is an important factor for many consumers when choosing a savings account.
 That's why the Which?
 Money Compare comparison tables include our unique customer satisfaction ratings alongside each account.